-The first case stems from a supposed spurious Import Commodity Clearance (ICC) presented to the Bureau of Customs in order to facilitate processing of the release of Meiji Electric's shipment of Wiring Devices (switches and socket outlets) was made without the knowledge and consent of the company.
+The first case stems from a supposed spurious Import Commodity Clearance (ICC) presented to the Bureau of Customs in order to facilitate processing of the release of Meiji Electric's shipment of wiring devices (switches and socket outlets).
+This was made without the knowledge and consent of the company.

 Furthermore, the supposed spurious document presented to the Bureau of Customs was a mere facsimile/photocopy, and during one of the preliminary hearings, when requested by Meiji Electric to present the original copy of the said (spurious) document, the Bureau of Customs admitted that they cannot do so.

-Also, the broker assigned to release the subject shipment of Meiji Electric admitted in writing that he takes full responsibility of whatever documents his company or staff may have presented to the Bureau of Customs, which were all done without knowledge nor consent from the management of Meiji Electric.
+Additionally, the broker assigned to release the subject shipment of Meiji Electric admitted in writing that he takes full responsibility of whatever documents his company or staff may have presented to the Bureau of Customs, which were all done without knowledge or consent from the management of Meiji Electric.

 The case was finally closed when DTI decided to impose a minimum fine due to the principle of 'command responsibility'.
 Admitting that a facsimile/photocopy of a supposed spurious document will never stand up in court, plus the fact that the broker issued a formal document attesting to the innocence of Meiji Electric, DTI finally decided accordingly and closed the case.

-During the sudden inspection by the DTI on October 23, 2009 in the premises of Meiji Electric, the custodian/warehouse manager was absent.
-Also, since it was near the Christmas season, the company warehouse was occupied by many other shipments, mostly Christmas items.
+During the sudden inspection by DTI on October 23, 2009 in the premises of Meiji Electric, the custodian/warehouse manager was absent.
+Also, since it was nearing the Christmas season, the company warehouse was occupied by many other shipments, mostly Christmas items.

-Due to this situation, the warehouse was unusually disorganized and it was not easy to pinpoint the exact location of the different items, especially with the absent of the person in charge.
-Thus some of the items cannot be located right away and was considered 'missing' by the DTI inspectors.
+Due to this situation, the warehouse was unusually disorganized and it was difficult to pinpoint the exact location of the different items, especially with the absence of the person in charge.
+Thus, some of the items were not located right away and was considered 'missing' by the DTI inspectors.
 This point was repeatedly explained to the DTI inspectors and the company pleaded for a delay in inspection due to absence of the warehouse custodian.